Students’ Frequently Asked Questions

 Q: How can I locate a job off-campus?

 A: Student Employment Service maintains an online database (Handshake*) of off-campus jobs within driving distance of the college and summer jobs all over the country.
-Visit our website to view the temporary service positions that are currently available off-campus.
+Visit Handshake to view the positions that are currently available off-campus.
 Students should apply to off-campus opportunities directly.
 The job postings will indicate if the position is within walking distance of the college.
 Our listings incorporate a wide variety of settings and job functions.
 Don’t hesitate to also look at job postings listed as internships, as many are paid.

 Pick up applications on Main Street.
 Many of the merchants on Main Street hire SUNY Geneseo students.
 These are off-campus positions, but have the convenience of most on-campus jobs.
 Look for the “help wanted” signs in the store windows, or just stop in and ask for an application.
 Consider applying for jobs along the RTS Livingston bus route such as in the Wegmans, Walmart, or Goodwill plazas.